-The viewer contains in its upper part two connection slots, marked A and B.
+The upper part of the Viewer contains two connection slots, marked A and B.

-It is also possible to connect this slot to a composition by clicking on the "B" button and choosing one of the available compositions in the list.
-A search bar makes it easy to find one of them.
+It is also possible to connect this slot to a composition by clicking on the B button and selecting one of the available compositions on the list.
+You can use the search bar to easily search for a composition.

 Compare two elements

-By pressing the Ctrl/Option key and double-clicking on an source in the Project Panel, you can quickly connect it to slot A. Here again, a list shows only the existing compositions in the project panel when you click on the "A" button.
+By pressing the ++ctrl++/++option++ key and double-clicking on a Source in the Project Panel, you can quickly connect it to slot A. Here again, a list shows only the existing compositions in the Project panel when you click on the A button.

-The purpose of this second entry is to compare two sources, whether it is a composition, a layer or an image from a reader.
+The purpose of this second entry is to compare two Sources, whether they be compositions, layers, or images from a Reader.

 This menu contains two modes: